 Amitava: AFL specializes in identifying, building and strengthening local traditional cultural skills, knowledge and capacities, as resources for sustainable income generation, poverty alleviation, and an inclusive economy.
 This model challenges the conventional view of the urban economy as the major economy, with the rural economy as a supplier of labour and primary products, and thus heavily dependent on urban economic opportunities.
 Rather, it holds that the exclusive cultural resources of rural India have massive economic potential on their own, and can grow as a strong entrepreneurial sector.

-Over a period of fifteen years (2005-2020), we have worked with 30,000 rural artists across 2600 villages in 4 states of India, and have established rural cultural entrepreneurship and a people-centered approach leading to healthy and strong collective economies, also contributing to SDGs 1, 5, 6, 8, 11.
+Over a period of 25 years, we have worked with 30,000 rural artists across 2,600 villages in four states of India, and have established rural cultural entrepreneurship and a people-centered approach leading to healthy and strong collective economies, also contributing to SDGs (sustainable development goals) 1, 5, 6, 8, and 11.

 AFL’s integrated model and focus on local economies have also led to strong rural cultural tourism, with principles of responsible and sustainable tourism at its core.
-Instead of marginalizing rural youth with temporary labour jobs, this model of community led cultural tourism considers the rural artist communities as the nucleus of this local industry, bringing a lot of pride to village, artist and art-forms.
-Such local cultural tourism destinations have also significantly boosted local economies and have created opportunities of income and entrepreneurship for youth running local home stays, guest houses, eateries, shops, etc. Thus, it supports holistic development.
+Instead of marginalizing rural youth with temporary labor jobs, this model of community-led cultural tourism considers the rural artist communities as the nucleus of this local industry.
+This brings a lot of pride to the village, the artist, and art forms.
+Such local cultural tourism destinations have also significantly boosted local economies and have created opportunities for income and entrepreneurship for youth running local home stays, guest houses, eateries, shops, etc. Thus, it supports complete development.

-The resilience and sustainable nature of this kind of tourism has been increasingly evident during Corona period when national and international travel industry were severely impacted but village cultural tourism dependent on local tourists and visitors survived and recuperated faster.
-We have seen over 90000 domestic visitors to these rural cultural hubs between Dec 2020 and Feb 2021 and a direct handicraft sales of over 11 Million INR by the rural artists and even got a mention by Honourable PM of India.
+The resilience and sustainable nature of this kind of tourism became increasingly evident during the Coronavirus period.
+During this time, national and international travel industries were severely impacted, but village cultural tourism, which is dependent on local tourists and visitors, survived and recuperated faster.
+We saw over 90,000 domestic visitors to these rural cultural hubs between Dec.
+2020 and Feb.
+2021, and direct handicraft sales of over 11 million INR ($121,308 USD) by the rural artists, and even got a mention by the Honourable PM of India.

 Read More: Indian Cuisine Are Diverse And Have A History Of 8000 Years